OGDCL Partners With TCF To Promote Quality Education In Pakistan - UrduPoint

 OGDCL Partners With TCF To Promote Quality Education In Pakistan

-Under its Corporate Social Responsibility Program, the Oil and Gas Development Company Limited (OGDCL) on Tuesday signed a Memorandum of Understanding (MOU) with The Citizens Foundation (TCF) here to promote quality education for underprivileged children in Pakistan
+Under its Corporate Social Responsibility Program, the Oil and Gas Development Company Limited (OGDCL) has signed a Memorandum of Understanding (MOU) with The Citizens Foundation (TCF) here to promote quality education for underprivileged children in Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Apr, 2023 ):Under its Corporate Social Responsibility Program, the Oil and Gas Development Company Limited (OGDCL) on Tuesday signed a Memorandum of Understanding (MOU) with The Citizens Foundation (TCF) here to promote quality education for underprivileged children in Pakistan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Apr, 2023 ):Under its Corporate Social Responsibility Program, the Oil and Gas Development Company Limited (OGDCL) has signed a Memorandum of Understanding (MOU) with The Citizens Foundation (TCF) here to promote quality education for underprivileged children in Pakistan.

-The MOU aims to construct and operationalize primary level schools in the OGDCL's operational areas in collaboration with TCF, to empower local communities, according to a press release.
+The MOU aims to construct and operationalize primary-level schools in the OGDCL's operational areas in collaboration with TCF, to empower local communities, according to a press release issued on Wednesday.

-This initiative will enable out of school children to receive quality education at their doorstep, creating a positive impact in society and transforming the lives of families of these children.
+This initiative will enable out-of-school children to receive a quality education at their doorstep, creating a positive impact on society and transforming the lives of families of these children.

 This partnership with TCF is aligned with OGDCL's commitment to improving education outcomes in Pakistan and will make a significant contribution to the country's development.